Fergoth/6_password_strength/README.md

 Script to assess password quality.
 Returns number between 1 to 10 in accordance with password strength.
 You can give path to file with bad passwords as arg
+As example, you can use file with bad passwords from [here](https://github.com/danielmiessler/SecLists/tree/master/Passwords)
 # Examples:

 ```bash